aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.warnings/iwarninginfo/send_warning/_index.md

 ## send_warning {#iwarningcallback}
-If receiver is not null ends warning to a specified receiver and throws the
+If receiver is not None ends warning to a specified receiver and throws the
             AbortRequestedException if receiver decided to abort a operation.